 Norwalk Redevelopment Agency begins urban renewal of downtown corridor.
 The Mansion is used for city offices.

 Estate barn demolished.

 State purchases 8 acres of Mathews Park for U.S. I-95 construction.
 The Connecticut Turnpike (U.S. I-95) with its Norwalk tollbooth, were under construction from 1955-58.

 Mayor Cook plans to raze Mansion—“a useless white elephant of a building”— to build a city hall complex on the park, with the house foundation to become a reflecting pool.

 City uses Mansion as “attic” for storage of books, tax records, voting machines and public works equipment.

-Police Court Building built on Estate; replacing what had remained of formal rock gardens, bowling green and ice house
+Police Court Building built on estate, replacing what had remained of the formal rock gardens, bowling green and ice house.

 The battle to “Save Norwalk Mansion” was sparked by Elsie Hill, an indomitable lady in her late 70s, who roused citizens to band together.
 They sought to preserve the Mansion and make it a local museum and civic meeting space, while restoring the grounds as a public park.